Smarter investing strategies

 Better managing risk

 Appropriate asset allocation (a portfolio’s mix of asset classes and diversification) can help manage investment risk.
 This is one of the most important factors in the risk and performance of a portfolio.
 Your professionally managed portfolio should utilize sophisticated asset allocation strategies and have an appropriately diversified mix of investments reflecting your objectives, time frame, risk tolerance, and cash flow needs.

 A great time to join the movement!

 It is a great time to be a smart engaged strategic investor.
 These effective investment strategies are evolved and are being utilized by more serious yet caring investors.
-At Goodfunds Wealth Management™ we believe that by integrating ESG criteria in portfolio management, shareowner engagement implemented through active proxy-voting, investor engagement and resolutions, and community investing, we can have a better investment experience on many levels.
+At Natural Investments we believe integration of ESG criteria in portfolio management, shareowner engagement implemented through active proxy-voting, investor engagement and resolutions, and community investing, results in a better investment experience on many levels.